-- Determining interventions - Planning interventions - Optimising achievement of intended outcomes - The Council has, with three other councils, created a company, Publica Group Support Ltd, to deliver more efficient and improved services.
-Processes have / are being aligned to ensure consistency across the partner councils.

-- In addition to the creation of Publica, the Council continues to secure savings through improved use of its assets and investments - The Council has processes in place to identify and respond to external changes, for example: changes to legislation and regulation, emerging risks and opportunities.
-Corporate processes such as risk management, development and delivery of service plans, performance management processes, budget monitoring and other management processes are designed to capture and incorporate these external factors and to enable the Council to respond appropriately. - Strategic risk register is discussed by Corporate Leadership Team and reported quarterly to the Audit Committee. - Projects and services retain their own risk registers and elevate any high/red risks to Corporate Leadership Team for consideration. - KPIs are identified and included in the service delivery plans for each service, these are reported quarterly. - Budgets are prepared annually in accordance with objectives, strategies and the Medium Term Financial Strategy, following consultation with customers, stakeholders and officers. - The Medium Term Financial Strategy is a live document and can be reviewed, updated and reported as necessary, to respond to the changing environment.
+- Determining interventions - Planning interventions - Optimising achievement of intended outcomes - The Council has, with three other councils, created a company, Publica Group (Support) Limited, to deliver more efficient and improved services.
+Processes have been/are being aligned to ensure consistency across the partner councils, without diminishing local choice.
+Publica has delivered the savings set out in the original business case and continues to support the Council's MTFS with future savings. - In addition to the creation of Publica, the Council continues to secure savings through improved use of its assets and investments - The Council has processes in place to identify and respond to external changes, for example: changes to legislation and regulation, emerging risks and opportunities.
+Corporate processes such as risk management, performance management processes, budget monitoring and other management processes are designed to capture and incorporate these external factors and to enable the Council to respond appropriately. - The Strategic risk register is reviewed regularly by the Local Leadership Team and reported to the Audit Committee. - Projects and services retain their own risk registers and elevate any high/red risks to the Local Leadership Team for consideration. - Key performance indicators are identified and reported quarterly. - Budgets are prepared annually in accordance with objectives, strategies and the Medium Term Financial Strategy, following consultation with customers, stakeholders and officers. - The Medium Term Financial Strategy is a live document and can be reviewed, updated and reported as necessary, to respond to the changing environment. - As we move forward we will continue to analyse the impact of Covid-19 and understand how the pandemic has impacted our strategic priorities, we will need to understand and manage a variety of impacts, including financial, service delivery, and health and wellbeing.
+Recovery Planning has paralleled dealing with the pandemic response and is reviewing and anticipating the challenges we may face during 2021/22 and beyond in order for the Council to plan, review and respond to the changing needs of residents.
+The Council will continue to work with residents and local businesses to help them protect themselves and others as well as recover from the health and economic crisis.